threefoldfoundation/info_threefold_pub/wiki/tokens/tft_bsc_bridge/tft_bsc_bridge.md

 ![](img/tft_bridge_transfer.jpg ':size=300')

 - Fill in the amount of tokens you wish to transfer from your wallet, and execute the transfer to the mainnet address ```GBFFWXWBZDILJJAMSINHPJEUJKB3H4UYXRWNB4COYQAF7UUQSWSBUXW5```.
 - Shortly after, your TFTs will be available in your BSC wallet.

+> __Remark__ : usage of the Stellar-BSC bridge will reduce the amount of tokens arriving in the BSC wallet by 50 TFT.

 ![](img/tft_bridge_ui_funded.jpg ':size=300')